 The Copyright Policy may be reviewed in its entirety by visiting the Claremont Lincoln University catalog

 Technology Acceptable Use Policy

 In support of its mission to instill students with ethical integrity, religious intelligence and intercultural understanding, Claremont Lincoln University provides access to its technological resources to its employees, students and other authorized users.
-The Technology Acceptable Use Policy may be reviewed in its entirety on page 64-68 of the Claremont Lincoln University Catalog.

 Constitution Day was established by Congress in an effort to increase knowledge about the United States Constitution.
 The amendment, proposed by Senator Robert C. Byrd, was passed in December 2004 and requires all educational institutions participating in the Title IV programs to commemorate Constitution Day by offering education and programs each year on September 17th.
 This day honors the signing of the United States Constitution by the delegates of the Constitutional Convention on September 17, 1787 and serves as a reminder to participate in the political process by exercising our right to vote.

 Claremont Lincoln University will honor Constitution Day annually on September 17th, by providing our students, faculty and staff with resources and programing on the U.S. Constitution.